hapax/hapax.github.io/assets/chuzenji.md

 </div>
 </figure>

-Life seems a little like an incongruous teapot I found in the remains of the housefire, an island of order in a sea of chaos.
+At first, life seems like the incongruous teapot I found in the remains of the housefire, an island of order in a sea of chaos.
 But physicist Jeremy England has suggested the converse: life is not the island of order, but the waves lapping at the shore and gradually dissolving the sand into the ocean.